A New People

-Don Zeno therefore asks the Pope to temporarily renounce the exercise of the priesthood to return to the leadership of his children.
-In 1953 Pio XII granted him the secularization "pro gratia".
-He lays the robe, returns to his children.
+Don Zeno therefore asks the Pope to temporarily renounce the exercise of the priesthood to return to the guidance of his children.
+In 1953 Pius XII granted him secularization "pro gratia".
+He puts down his robe, returns among his children.
 The Nomadelfi after the diaspora are about 400.
-In 1954, Don Zeno creates "family groups".
+In 1954, Don Zeno created the "family groups".

 1962 - THE "SECOND FIRST MASS"

-In 1961 the nomadelfi give themselves a new Constitution as a civil association, and don Zeno asks the Holy See to resume the exercise of the priesthood.
-Nomadelfia is erected in the parish and don Zeno appointed parish priest.
+In 1961 the nomadelfs gave themselves a new Constitution as a civil association, and Don Zeno asked the Holy See to resume the exercise of the priesthood.
+Nomadelfia is erected in the parish and Don Zeno appointed parish priest.
 On 22 January 1962 he celebrated his "second first mass".

 1965-1968 - THE APOSTOLATE AND THE FAMILY SCHOOL

-In 1965, Don Zeno proposed to the nomadelfi a new form of apostolate: the "Nomadelfia Evenings", a dance show.
+In 1965, Don Zeno offered nomadelfi a new form of apostolate: the "Nomadelfia Evenings", a dance show.

-In 1968 begins the publication of the monthly "Nomadelfia is a proposal".
+In 1968 the publication of the monthly "Nomadelfia is a proposal" begins.
 In the same year the nomadelfi obtained from the Ministry of Education to educate their children under their responsibility, in their own internal school.

 1980 - THE MEETING WITH THE POPE

-On 12 August 1980, when Don Zeno was eighty years old, the nomadelfi presented a "Evening" to Giovanni Paolo II, in the villa of Castelgandolfo.
-The entire population of Nomadelfia is present.
-The Pope says among other things: "If we are vocated to be children of God and among us brothers, then the rule called Nomadelfia is a warning and a foretaste of this future world where we are all called".
+On August 12, 1980, when Don Zeno was now in his eighties, the nomadelfi presented to Giovanni Paolo II, in the villa of Castelgandolfo, an "Evening".
+The whole population of Nomadelfia is present.
+Among other things, the Pope says: "If we are called to be children of God and among us brothers, then the rule that is called Nomadelfia is a notice and a prediction of this future world where we are all called".

 JANUARY 15, 1981 - THE DEATH OF DON ZENO

-A few months after the meeting with the Pope, Don Zeno suffered a heart attack.
-Before losing consciousness, he addresses a few words to the Nomadelfi, which can be considered his spiritual testament.
-He died in Nomadelfia on 15 January 1981, while the Pope received a delegation of Nomadelfi, with whom he prayed for him and sent his blessing.
+A few months after the meeting with the Pope, Don Zeno is hit by a heart attack.
+Before losing consciousness, he addressed a few words to the Nomadelfs, which can be considered his spiritual testament.
+He died in Nomadelfia on January 15, 1981, while the Pope received a delegation of Nomadelfi, with whom he prayed for him and sent his blessing.

 Eight years after the death of Don Zeno, the Pope personally goes to Nomadelfia "to see how and where the community lives and works".
 Visit a family group and baptize the youngest child in our church.
-In the tent theater he is presented with two dances taken from the "Evenings".
-In the end the Pope speaks to about 4000 people including nomadelfi, ex-nomadelfi and friends from all over Italy.
+In the tent theater two dances from the "Evenings" are presented to him.
+In the end, the Pope speaks to about 4000 people, including nomadelfi, ex-nomadelfi and friends from all over Italy.

-"You know well, because Don Zeno taught you with his life, that to a world sometimes hostile and far from faith it is necessary to respond with the witness of one's life, with visible works and signs of fraternal love.
-Nomadelfia can do this and knows how to do it, because it is a people that is inspired, as its name says, by the law of fraternity.
-Hooray Nomadelfia! "
+“You know well, because Don Zeno taught you with his life, that in a world sometimes hostile and far from faith, it is necessary to respond with the testimony of one's life, with works and visible signs of brotherly love.
+Nomadelfia can do this and knows how to do it, since it is a people that is inspired, as its name says, by the law of fraternity.
+Long live Nomadelfia! "

-27 years after Pope John Paul II's visit, the entire population of Nomadelfia is received by Pope Francis in the Vatican, in the Clementine Hall.
-This event is a further confirmation of the fact that Nomadelfia is in harmony with the Church.
+27 years after the visit of Pope John Paul II, the entire population of Nomadelfia is received by Pope Francis in the Vatican, in the Sala Clementina.
+This event constitutes further confirmation of the fact that Nomadelfia is in harmony with the Church.

 On 10 May 2018, Pope Francis goes on an apostolic visit to Nomadelfia and Loppiano.
-A family group visits Nomadelfia and meets the whole population gathered for the occasion.
-"Nomadelfia is a prophetic reality," he says, "which aims to achieve a new civilization, implementing the Gospel as a good and beautiful form of life.".
+In Nomadelfia he visits a family group and meets the entire population gathered for the occasion.
+"Nomadelfia is a prophetic reality", he says, "which aims to create a new civilization, implementing the Gospel as a good and beautiful way of life".

 Nomadelfia in the Church

 In the Church, Nomadelfia is a private association of the faithful.
-The constitution was approved by the Holy See, definitively, by decree Prot.
-N. 94001494 of June 18, 2000.
+The constitution was approved by the Holy See, definitively, with decree Prot.
+N. 94001494 of 18 June 2000.